 In 2015 and 2016, the Aegean Sea became one of the hotspots of one of the biggest mass movements since Second World War II when hundreds of thousands of men, women, children and families made their way from war-torn countries such as Syria, Iraq and Afghanistan through Turkey, the Aegean Sea, Greece, and the Balkan States in search of a safer space in Europe.

 While many people in Europe showed solidarity with arriving refugees, the EU found new ways to restict freedom of movement.
 Newcomers to Greek islands were prevented from continuing to the mainland.
 The latest attempt became apparent in the form of EU-Turkey deal.
 The agreement whose inhumane nature and incompatibility with human rights has been largely discussed elsewhere, basically meant large payments to Turkey in exchange for the reception of refugees, assessment of asylum claims limited to the Greek islands and deportations back to Turkey for those whose asylum claims were rejected.

 Arrivals & Deaths

-The EU paid large sums of money to Turkey, and with the support of IOM gave several high-tech vessels to the Turkish coast guard in order to increase search and rescue operations and border patrol.
-According to official statistics by the Turkish Coast Guard, more than 26.000 migrants have been intercepted and returned to Turkey in 2018.1 Still in that same period, around 32.500 migrants crossed the Aegean Sea into Europe.
-While the EU sells the deal as a success, the border remains deadly.
-In 2018 alone 174 people lost their lives, in 2019 71 people and since the beginning of the year already 67 people (IOM, May 2020).
+The EU paid large sums of money to Turkey and, with the support of the International Organisation for Migration (IOM), handed over several high-tech vessels to the Turkish coast guard to strengthen search and rescue operations and border patrols.
+According to official statistics from the Turkish Coast Guard, more than 47,179 migrants were intercepted and returned to Turkey in 2019.
+In the same period, about 59,726 migrants crossed the Aegean Sea to Europe.
+While the EU is selling the agreement as a success, the border remains lethal.
+In 2018 alone 174 people lost their lives, in 2019 70 people and since the beginning of the year already 71 people (as of 23.07.2020).